 Approved by Board of Trustees, December 2006

-Content: Ashland Public Library is please to provide space for displays of an educational, cultural, civic, or recreational nature.
+Content: Ashland Public Library is pleased to provide space for displays of an educational, cultural, civic, or recreational nature.
 Display space is not provided for commercial, political or religious purposes.
 Ashland Public Library shall have the final decision on the content and arrangement of all displays/exhibits.

 Liability: Ashland Public Library assumes no liability for items displayed or exhibited and the exhibitor agrees to hold harmless and fully indemnify the library in the event of damage or loss.

 Application: Application is made on a first-come, first-served basis.
 Please apply at the Circulation Desk; applications will be forwarded to the Director for consideration.
 Exhibitors are to comply with dates specified for setting up and taking down of displays/exhibits.

 It is the responsibility of the Ashland Public Library to maintain a healthy and clean environment for all Library users and to protect the taxpayer’s investment in Library collections, equipment, and property from insects and other pests.
 In order to fulfill this responsibility, the Library may charge the patron for damage to materials and/or restrict a user’s ability to borrow materials and/or to visit Library property when such use may jeopardize the health and cleanliness of Library facilities, collections, users, and/or staff.

 Approved by Board of Trustees, September 10, 2020